Isotrivial Lagrangian fibrations of compact hyper-K\"ahler manifolds: Introduction

 Note that every elliptic fibration of a K3 surface is a Tate--Shafarevich twist of an elliptic fibration with a section (see, e.g., \cite[\S 11]{huy:k3}). \Cref{main:K3} thus provides a complete answer to the classification of isotrivial fibrations for K3 surfaces up to Tate--Shafarevich twist.

 \begin{remark} Note that if the elliptic curve $F$ has $j$-invariant different from $0$ or $1728$ then we are automatically in case (1).
-The case (2) has the property that the K3 surface $S/\PP^1$ admits an automorphism of order $m \ge 3$ fixing pointwise the base $\PP^1$ of the fibration (thus $m \in \{3,4,6\}$).
-All examples of fibrations arising in (2) are obtained by considering degree $d$ cyclic covers $C$ of $\PP^1$ branched in appropriate configurations of points (e.g. generically $12$ points for $m=6$) and performing a birational modification of the diagonal quotient $ (E\times C)/\mu_m \longrightarrow C/ \mu_m = \mathbb{P}^1$, where $E$ is the elliptic curve with $\mu_m$ automorphisms.
+In case (2) the K3 surface $S/\PP^1$ admits an automorphism of order $m \ge 3$ such that the fibration $S\longrightarrow \PP^1$ is invariant (in particular $m \in \{3,4,6\}$).
+All examples of fibrations arising in (2) are obtained by considering degree $d$ cyclic covers $C\longrightarrow \PP^1$ branched in appropriate configurations of points (e.g. generically $12$ points for $m=6$) and performing a birational modification of the diagonal quotient $ (E\times C)/\mu_m \longrightarrow C/ \mu_m = \mathbb{P}^1$, where $E$ is the elliptic curve with $\mu_m$ automorphisms.
 This construction is closely related to the work of Deligne--Mostow \cite{del-mos} (see also \cite{moonen18}) and, from the perspective of flat metrics on $S^2$ with conifold singularities, to the work of Thurston \cite{thu}.
-The Hodge theoretic underpinning for such examples is provided by van Geemen's theory of half-twists \cite{vanG}. \end{remark}
+The Hodge theoretic underpinning of such examples is provided by van Geemen's theory of half-twists \cite{vanG}. \end{remark}

-Moving to higher dimension, the goal of this article is to provide an analogous classification for isotrivial Lagrangian fibrations of hyper-K\"ahler manifolds.
+Moving to higher dimension, the goal of this article is to provide an analogous classification of isotrivial Lagrangian fibrations of hyper-K\"ahler manifolds.
 Along the way we will discover several analogies with the K3 case.
 The first of these is the surprising fact that smooth fibers of an isotrivial Lagrangian fibration $\pi: X\longrightarrow B$ are isogenous to the power of an elliptic curve.
-We note that throughout the article we assume that Lagrangian fibrations have a smooth base $B$ (and thus that $B$ is isomorphic to $\PP^n$ by \cite{Hwang}).
+Throughout the article we assume that the base $B$ of the Lagrangian fibration is normal (if $B$ is smooth, then it is isomorphic to $\PP^n$ by \cite{Hwang}).

 \begin{theorem} Let $\pi: X \longrightarrow B$ be an isotrivial Lagrangian fibration of a hyper-K\"ahler $2n$-fold with smooth fiber $F$.
 Then there is an elliptic curve $E$ such that $F$ is isogenous to $E^n$. \end{theorem}